albertovesp/albertovesp/README.md

 ## 👋 Hello there!
-My name is Alberto and I'm a Data Engineer with a Bachelor's in Physics and a Master of Science in Computer Science. 👨‍🎓
+My name is Alberto and I'm a Data Engineer with a Bachelor's in Physics and a Master's in Computer Science. 👨‍🎓

 ### 💻 About me
 - 🔭 I’m currently working on building data pipelines and infrastructure for a large-scale data processing system.